seanthegeek/easyad/README.rst

         json_safe: Convert binary data to base64 and datetimes to human-readable strings

     Returns:
-        A dictionary of user attributes is successful, or false if ir failed
+        A dictionary of user attributes if successful, or False if it failed

     Raises:
         ldap.LDAP_ERROR